genieacs/genieacs/docs/administration-faq.rst

   scripts themselves are pure functions in the context of a session (e.g.
   Date.now() always returns the same value within the session).

-  To illustrate further, consider following script:
+  To illustrate with an example, consider the following script:

   .. code:: javascript